wahabshah/go-for-csharp-dev/README.md

 Running the Service
 -------------------
-The **.NET service** can be started from the command line by navigating to the ".../net-people-service" directory and typing `dotnet run`.
-This provides endpoints at the following locations:
+The **.NET service** can be started from the command line by
+  * navigating to the ".../net-people-service" directory and typing `dotnet run`.
+  * typing `dotnet run --project net-people-service`
+* This provides endpoints at the following locations:

 * http://localhost:9874/people
 Provides a list of "Person" objects.
 This service will delay for 3 seconds before responding.
 Sample result: